-Removing the optional front bezel
+Removing the front bezel

-The procedure to remove the optional front bezel with the LCD panel and the front bezel without the LCD panel is the same.
+The procedure to remove the front bezel with and without the LCD panel is the same.

 - 1 Unlock the bezel by using the bezel key. - 2 Press the release button, and pull the left end of the bezel. - 3 Unhook the right end, and remove the bezel.